GuillaumePv/pin_surrogate_model/README.md

-# Master thesis: Deep Structural estimation: with an application to market microstructure modelling
+# Master thesis: Deep Structural estimation: with an Application to Market Microstructure Modelling

 This package proposes an easy application of the master thesis: "Deep Structural estimation: with an application to market microstructure modelling"